 Frequently Asked Questions

-How does hypnotherapy work?
+How does hypnosis work?

 Does the hypnotized person remember what happened during the therapy?

-How can you avoid creating false memory?
+How can you minimize the risk of creating false memory?

-It is very important that a hypnotherapist be aware of the language she uses when working with a client.
+It is very important that a hypnotist be aware of the language she uses when working with a client.
 Care must be taken to ask very simple, straightforward questions as opposed to leading ones which might influence the subconscious.
-In this way, there is a much greater likelihood of accurate response.
+In this way, there is a much greater likelihood of an accurate response.

 What method do you use to put a person in a hypnotic state?